 Part of Forebrain

-* This 3rd ventricle makes division of diencephalon into right and left symmetrical parts.
+* This 3rd ventricle makes the division of the diencephalon into right and left symmetrical parts.

 The hypothalamic sulcus that extends from the interventricular foramen to the cerebral aqueduct makes division of each sides of the diencephalon into

 - Epithalamus, including the pineal body & habenula

 The ventral part of the diencephalon